grodowski/undercover/README.md

 - timely, so we don't end up writing tests long after the implementation
 - actionable, so we can fix them before the code is committed or reaches production

+For more background, please [read the blog post](https://medium.com/futuredev/stop-shipping-untested-ruby-code-with-undercover-1edc963be4a6).

 ## How?

 Technically, `undercover` combines data from git, coverage reports and code structure graphs.